xavier268/goscrapper/README.md

 # Introduction

-Developping and fine-tuning web-scrappers can be a tedious, error prone task.
+Developing and fine-tuning web-scrappers can be a tedious, error prone task.
 A lot of repetetive boiler plate code is often needed, and some subtle error checking can easily be forgotten, renderering a hand written scrapper prone to unexpected failures.
 That where Goscrapper (**gsc** in short) gets in !

 **gsc** is a domain specific language designed to write easy to understand, easy to debug, but resilient and reasonnably efficient web scrapping requests.